 Oversubscription of the Hard

-The Harbour Board has in recent years introduced a new system for dinghy berth allocation.
+In 2016 the Harbour Board introduced a new system for dinghy berth allocation.
 Previously, invoices were issued on the basis that there was sufficient space at the harbour to accommodate all applicants.
 So the payment of an invoice, the issue of a receipt in terms of a Licence Label for each boat licensed, and the take-up of a berth on the hard was straightforward.
-But with the prospect of oversubscription for small craft dry-berth places, the Harbour Board did not wish to become the arbiter of who achieved a berth.
+But with the prospect of dinghy & small-craft berth demand outstripping available space the Harbour Board did not wish to become the arbiter of who achieved a berth.

 Thus the pressure on berths for sailing dinghies during the summer means that the onus falls on Members to reassess their requirements for dinghy berthing at the harbour.
 Do you & your family sail so frequently that you need more than one dinghy?
 If not, can you cope with one & use a Club boat occasionally?
 If you only sailed a very few times last season, should you be denying a berth to another?
 How about just using one of the Sailing Club boats instead?

 The Harbour Board has also addressed a tendency for the berthing of inflatable tenders to encroach on the central dinghy berthing area.
 From now on, only sailing dinghies will be permitted in this area, with tenders including inflatables & other craft restricted to the peripheral outer edges of the dry-berthing area, the racks & the reclaimed north-western extension of the berthing area (called “Ted’s Folly”) & any other available berthing area, such as on the beach or in the wet harbour.

 All vessels on Harbour Board territory shall be kept in serviceable condition.
 Flaccid inflatables & rain-filled hulls cause problems for others.
 Persistent offending owners may lose their membership.